 April 27, 2020

 “There's no denying it’s been a struggle.
 There’s no manual or playbook on how to deal with this.
-I just keep reminding the team not to be afraid to ask questions, not to pass judgement and they’re never alone.”
+I just keep reminding the team not to be afraid to ask questions, not to pass judgment and they’re never alone.”

 University of New England Coach Dan Letellier, CCC Coach of the year 2011 and 2019, shared this wisdom with his softball team when he heartbrokenly delivered the news that all spring sports were cancelled.
 “Lots of tears were shed,” Dan said, “amongst the 18 teammates, 3 of which are graduating seniors.
 One of the seniors had been injured since high school, and after recovering from 5 surgeries, this was her year to start at 3rd base.”